-Unfortunately due to the COVID-19 pandemic new NHS patient registration is temporarily suspended.
-We don't anticipate this service resuming before July/August 2022, we will keep you updated as to when we can resume this service.
+Unfortunately due to the back log of NHS patients requiring seen new NHS patient registration is temporarily suspended.
+We don't anticipate this service resuming before January 2023, we will keep you updated as to when we can resume this service.

 New NHS dental patients of all ages will be welcome to join our Edinburgh NHS dental clinic when service resumes.
 As a patient, you will receive a free and thorough clinical examination and have access to affordable pricing for many dental treatments.
 For some patients, these treatments are free.

 As a dental patient, our dentists will look after your dental health and your smile.
 Our dental team collectively go that extra mile to welcome you to our clinic and make your dental visit as pleasant as possible.

 Convenient & Accessible Dentist in Edinburgh

 City Health Clinic is conveniently located on Lothian Road by Tollcross.
 It is very easy to get to the clinic for your dental care using public transport from all areas of Edinburgh.
 There are direct and fast bus routes from Morningside, Bruntsfield, the Grange, Newington, the West End, the New Town, Comiston, Polworth, Merchiston, Craiglockhart, Gorgie, Firrhill, Colinton, Oxgangs, Dreghorn and beyond.
 There is also underground parking available (Princes Exchange Car Park, entrance at Riego Street accessible after 9.30am and paid parking).

 All clinics are on the ground floor of the building and are easily accessible for those with impaired mobility.
 There is plenty of space for buggies too.

 It is very easy to register and book dental appointments when we return to normal service